 Imagine my surprise when those that supported Trump (and praised Comey right before the election), suddenly accused Comey of shielding Clinton.
 So the man that was credited with sinking her presidential hopes somehow was protecting her from prosecution.

-A reasonable person would suggest that if he wanted to protect her, helping her win the Presidency would have been the easiest course of action.
+A reasonable person would suggest that if he wanted to protect her, helping her win the Presidency would have been the most straightforward course of action.

 Enter Robert Mueller

-As the suggestion of collusion with foreign powers mounted, and the suggestion that the firing of James Comey was obstruction of justice.
+As the suggestion of collusion with foreign powers mounted, and the idea that the firing of James Comey was obstruction of justice, the Justice Department needed a Special Counselor.
 After enough of an outcry came, it was decided to seek a special counselor to put the matter to rest.

 In our modern politically charged world, it would be hard to find the right man for the job.
 He would need to be someone who was well respected.
 The Special Counselor would need to be a person that both sides would accept the findings of.

 A job that was intended for a god, but held by a mere mortal

 They found it in Robert Mueller.
 A war veteran.
 Not only that, a decorated war veteran.
 A career FBI and Department of Justice agent and prosecutor.
 His record was exemplary.
 He brought down John Gotti.
 Mueller was the prosecutor in Noreiga’s case and the Lockerbie Pan Am 103 flight.
 Appointed by President George W Bush, he was unanimously confirmed by the Senate.